What is a Market Value Adjustment?

 Jason Stolz CLTC, CRPC

 What is a Market Value Adjustment (MVA)?
-A Market Value Adjustment is a feature found in many fixed and indexed annuities that adjusts your contract value if you withdraw more than your free-withdrawal amount during the surrender period.
-The MVA reflects changes in interest rates—either increasing or decreasing your value based on where rates are when you take money out compared to when you purchased the annuity.
+A Market Value Adjustment (often shortened to MVA) is a contract feature found in many fixed annuities and fixed indexed annuities that can adjust your surrender value if you take out more than the penalty-free amount during the surrender period.
+In plain terms, a Market Value Adjustment is an interest-rate adjustment: it can increase or decrease the amount you receive when you exit early, based on how interest rates have moved since you purchased the annuity.

 How a Market Value Adjustment Works

-Using a Bonus Annuity to Offset Surrender or MVA Charges
+Using a Bonus Annuity to Offset Surrender Charges or a Market Value Adjustment

 Compare Bonus Annuities